 What is the cost to get a Divorce in Australia?

-How much is a Divorce?
-Can I do my divorce any cheaper?
+How much money will getting a Divorce cost?
+Can I do my Application for Divorce any cheaper?

-These are some of the most common questions asked about Divorce.
+These are some of the most common questions asked about obtaining a Divorce in Australia.

-If you engage a lawyer to arrange your divorce for you, they will charge you a fee and so engaging a lawyer to act for you will make your divorce more expensive.
+Since engaging a lawyer to act for you means they will charge you their ‘professional costs’ for the time involved in doing the work, this will make your divorce more expensive.
 Different lawyers will charge different amounts for their services and so you should always obtain a quote before you give instructions to proceed.
-Most law firms should be able to give a quote (or a minimum and maximum cost range) for doing your divorce.
+Most law firms should be able to give a quote (or a minimum and maximum cost range) for doing your divorce for you.

-You can make doing your divorce cheaper by doing it yourself.
-You can read more about how to do this in our information sheet giving the list of steps to do your divorce which also gives you links to the free court divorce do it yourself kits.
+You can make doing your divorce cheaper by doing your Application for Divorce yourself.
+You can read more detailed information about how to do this, what the fees are and eligibility for the reduced fee, in our separate information sheet which gives a list of steps to do your divorce and which also gives you all the links you need to the free Family Court Divorce Do It Yourself Kits, including where to do your Divorce all online.

 Even if you prepare your Divorce Application yourself, there is still an application fee payable to the Court.